thunderbird89/esf/stories/story-knock-knock.md

 ### Opening Salvo

 The Ryzak battleship *Devourer's Pride* materialized first, its bulk emerging from the rippling distortion of the cyno bridge like a predator stepping through a curtain.
-Fifteen hundred meters of angular plating and weapons emplacements, its shields already raised, scanning arrays sweeping the space ahead.
+Three hundred meters of angular plating and weapons emplacements, its shields already raised, scanning arrays sweeping the space ahead.

 It had three seconds of relative peace.